-Hildegard of Bingen (1098 - 1179) was a German renaissance writer, composer, philosopher.
+Hildegard of Bingen (1098 - 1179) was a German medieval writer, composer, philosopher.
 She wrote theological, botanical and medicinal texts, as well as letters, liturgical songs and poems.

 Life and Music